Apps980/Alex-Popescu-Thesis-2023/Systematic Review/MSC SR/Contributions of genetic and nongenetic sources to variation in cooperative behavior in a cooperative mammal.md

 [[Maternal Effect]] of [[Body Mass]] on time spent on sentinel behavior.
 Across age categories, genetic variances are similar and positively correlated.
 Additive genetic variance in sentinel behavior, necessary for any response to selection.
-Variation caused by [[Sex]] in sentinel contribution (males more) may occur because of the male role to chase off intruders and acquisition of information on neighbouring groups.
+Variation caused by [[Sex]] in sentinel contribution ( #Males more) may occur because of the male role to chase off intruders and acquisition of information on neighbouring groups.
 [[Shared Litter]] effects was a significant source of variation for all cooperative behaviors.
 Heritability of cooperative behaviors are particularly low and frequently non-significant.